neildeo05/nnoc/README.md

 # Organization (in progress)

 Each "core" contains a 4x4 systolic array, that does a matrix multiplication based on a routine.
 These cores are connected to one another using a torus interconnect.
-Information will be routed using flit-level bufferless routing <https://people.inf.ethz.ch/omutlu/pub/bless_isca09.pdf>
+Information will be routed using flit-level bufferless routing <https://people.inf.ethz.ch/omutlu/pub/bless_isca09.pdf>.

+There are implementations of both int8 systolic arrays and bfloat16 systolic arrays

+## LLM.int8() Quantization Routine
+In the LLM.int8() quantization routine, operations that act on "outliers", which are numbers that aren't cleanly representable in the int8 format are kept as bfloat16 values, and a bfloat16 computation unit does the matrix multiplication on those values.
+The values that can be quantized are quantized, and a int8 compute unit takes care of those values.

-# Quantization Routine
+## gpt-fast Quantization Routine

 1. Weights are stored in int8 or GPTQ int4
 2. Weights are dequantized to bfloat16, and loaded onto each process element